5 Apps You Should Self-Host Right Now (And How)

 mkdir -p ~/apps/plausible && cd ~/apps/plausible

-# Clone the hosting repo
+# Clone their self-hosting repo

 git clone -b v2.1.4 --single-branch https://github.com/plausible/community-edition plausible-ce